projectcalico/calico/networking/determine-best-networking.md

 ---
 title: Determine best networking option
-description: Learn about the different networking options {{site.prodname}} supports so you can choose the best option for your needs.
+description: Learn about the different networking options Calico supports so you can choose the best option for your needs.
 ---

 ### Big picture